Patient Experience Guide

 Experience Exceptional, Experience Peterson Health

 Peterson Health provides exceptional, compassionate, patient-centered care.
 It is our stated Mission.
-As the President and CEO, I witness the extraordinary work of our dedicated and caring staff members and volunteers on a daily basis.
 Together we elevate health and each other.
-We are equally involved in our community and give as much as we receive, which is just one of the reasons why we’ve been named a Top 100 Rural Community Hospital for seven consecutive years and in 2023, named one of 15 Top Rural Hospitals in the nation by The Leapfrog Group – the gold standard for quality and safety (read more on page 5).
+We are equally involved in our community and give as much as we receive, which is just one of the reasons why we’ve been named a Top 100 Rural Community Hospital for seven consecutive years and in 2023, named one of 15 Top Rural Hospitals in the nation by The Leapfrog Group – the gold standard for quality and safety.

 We support the region with a growth plan that focuses on building a team of phenomenal healthcare providers, expanding our state-of-the-art facilities and regional footprint, and adding unique specialties and service lines to complement our robust offerings.
-I’m proud to say that the Hill Country Region has grown to support Peterson Health for who we are.
+The Hill Country Region has grown to support Peterson Health for who we are.
 They believe we are meeting our Vision of World-Class Care.

 Rest assured that as your largest healthcare system in the Texas Hill Country, we will meet your healthcare needs, keep you close to home, and strive to continue offering world-class care – today, tomorrow, and always.